 One of my favorite holidays is Valentines day, because of all the rich and colorful sweets I get to make.
 Continuing my trend of baking cupcakes for every occasion, I wanted to make Red Velvet cupcakes for Valentines Day this year.
 These are super rich and sweet, and are the perfect gift for your Valentine or a sweet snack for your family.
 Out of all of my different cupcakes, these are a favorite from friends and family.

 My favorite part of these cupcakes is the cream cheese frosting.
 Like any baked good or frosting, this can be made with a hand mixer or with a stand mixer.
-I use a Kitchen Aid Stand Mixer for all of my baked goods, and it has saved countless hours of work.
+I use a for all of my baked goods, and it has saved countless hours of work.
 Stand mixers are a must for any cook that hopes to be efficient in baking.
 As I make so many cupcakes, I am used to always using traditional or Italian buttercream for frosting, so the cream cheese frosting is a nice change of pace.
 The combination of cream cheese frosting and the red velvet is also delicious, I think that the frosting is perfect for this specific cupcake.

 Red Velvet Valentines Day Cupcakes